 Maternity and paternity pay in Austria

-Fathers are also entitled to Familienzeit (family time) which is one month of unpaid leave, however, they must live in the same household as the mother.
+Fathers and second mothers are also entitled to Familienzeit (family time), which is two months of unpaid leave.
+However, they must live in the same household as the mother.
 For more information, see our guides to social security in Austria and having a baby in Austria.

 Sick pay in Austria

 By law, employees who are absent from work due to sickness or injury have a statutory entitlement to sick pay from their employer.
-Sick pay covers six to 12 weeks of full pay plus four weeks of half pay, depending on their length of service.
+Sick pay covers a minimum of six weeks of full pay plus four weeks of half pay, increasing with length of service.
 Additionally, after the statutory sick pay period is up, employees are entitled to sickness benefit from the statutory social insurance system.
-This benefit is equal to 50% of the employee’s previous pay.
+This benefit is equal to 50–60% of the employee’s previous pay.
 However, if the employee has dependents, the amount may increase to up to 75% of their previous pay.

 Unpaid leave in Austria